-Trudeau vows to to do ‘whatever it takes’ during pandemic
+Trudeau says Canada is in a second COVID-19 wave

 The government is extending the Canada Emergency Wage Subsidy to next summer.
 In the early days of the pandemic Trudeau announced businesses would be eligible for a 75% wage subsidy for their employees for businesses that have seen a 30% decrease in revenue.
 The government says now is not the time for austerity.

+“Low interest rates mean we can afford it,” Trudeau said.
+“Doing less would end up costing far more.
+Doing less would mean a slower recovery and bigger deficits in the long run.”

-Trudeau’s government also says the government plants to tax large internet companies operating in the country.
+Trudeau’s government also says the government plans to tax large internet companies operating in the country.

-Payette delivered what’s called the Throne Speech as the representative of Queen Elizabeth II, who is head of state but holds a mostly ceremonial position.

-Trudeau was scheduled to give a national address later Wednesday to talk about how the government will deal what many fear is a second wave of COVID-19 cases in the country.

 Trudeau won reelection last year, but his Liberal party does not have the majority of seats in Parliament and must rely on at least one opposition party to stay in power.